okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oauth-for-okta-apis/create-oauth-app/index.md

 5. Click **Done**.
 The application's page appears and you land on the application's **General** tab.
 Make note of the **Client ID** listed in the **Client Credentials** section at the bottom of the page.
 You need this in the <GuideLink link="../request-access-token">Request an access token</GuideLink> section.

 6. Click **Assignments** and ensure that the right users are assigned to the app.
-For more information about which users have access to which scopes, see the <GuideLink link="../scopes">Scopes</GuideLink> section.
+For more information about which users have access to which scopes, see the <GuideLink link="../scopes">Scopes & Supported Endpoints</GuideLink> section.

 <NextSectionLink/>